Students in courses that require proctored tests/exams are expected to take their tests/exams in the Testing Center, Dellinger Hall, room DE-107.

 - Access to an eBook may expire after a period of time.
 If you need the text for a second semester or get an extension to complete the course, you need to make sure you have enough time to complete the course(s).

 - Some publishers block printing from electronic textbooks.

-- Some publishers block the use of screen readers when accessing the electronic textbooks.
+- Some publishers block the use of screen readers when accessing electronic textbooks.

-Off-campus testing requires the completion of the Proctor form which may be downloaded here [ SWCC Proctor Form ] or from the Public Forms page.
+Off-campus testing requires the completion of the Proctor Form.
 It is the student’s responsibility to secure a proctor and to pay any fees charged by the proctor.

 Proctor Form Instructions

-2. Take the form to the approved facility, and have them fill out and sign the bottom half of the form.
-It is your responsibility to make sure they fax the form to us, and follow up with our office to ensure we received it.
+- Take the form to the approved facility, and have them fill out and sign the bottom half of the form.
+It is your responsibility to make sure they fax the form to us and follow up with our office to ensure we received it.

-3. We must receive this form in the Distance Learning office well in advance of your first test.
+- We must receive this form in the Distance Learning office well in advance of your first test.
 Time must be allowed for the sending and receiving of materials, so keep that in mind when you’re scheduling your tests.
 They should be received by Distance Learning on the posted deadlines.
-See a listing of Off Campus Sites and Contact Information

 Our testing center also provides the following testing services: